FacilityApi/FacilityApi.github.io/define/index.md

 ## fsdgenfsd

-`fsdgenfsd` is used to convert a service definition between the supported API definition languages.
+`fsdgenfsd` is a command-line tool that can convert a service definition between the supported API definition languages.
 It can also be used to "normalize" an API definition by "converting" it to the same format.

 Install `fsdgenfsd` [as documented](/generate/tools#installation) from its [NuGet package](https://www.nuget.org/packages/fsdgenfsd/).